What the heck is “Time of Use?” It sounds like a warranty or something. Should I get it, whatever it is?

 - Your utility and the its various TOU rate plans determine the “peak” time periods.
 Some peak times are broken up to into 4 time periods, morning, night, and afternoon, and evening and weekends, each with its own rate.
 Others, like Southern California Edison, have peak rates set at M-F, 10am-6pm.
 All the other times are off-peak.

-- Solar Fred Caution: If you’re a stay-at-home-Mom or person with a home office, you may not benefit from Time of Use because you’re using up all of your solar power, plus buying extra coal power to run your computer(s) and the diaper genie.
+- Solar Fred Caution: If you’re a stay-at-home parent or a person with a home office, you may not benefit from Time of Use because you’re using up all of your solar power, plus buying extra coal power to run your computer(s) and the diaper genie.
 So you may be better off with the regular flat rate if this is the case.
 Consult with your installer about your energy usage during the day and the TOU rate plans.
 You’ll still have net metering, but you won’t have that bonus profit.

 - Solar Fred Tip: Properly factoring in TOU into your initial solar panel design can decrease your system size because of the extra savings.
 Remember: With net metering, utilities generally DON’T pay you extra if you lower your yearly bill past zero.
 So you want to make sure you have just enough solar power to get your bill close to a zero, but not lower than that.